achernet/estuarial/_sources/about.txt

 We provide a modular framework for exposing federated data and metadata with a consistent API.
 Estuarial currently handles a variety of data formats including csv, hdf5, json, xml, and SQL databases.
-Estuarial comes 'batteries included' with a library of pre-built functions for accessing QADirect.
+Estuarial comes 'batteries included' with a catalogue of SQL queries wrapped into Python objects for accessing QADirect.
+Additionally, Estuarial provides a YAML-based markup language for auto-magically transforming queries to Python objects on load.

 Our design emphasizes performance for quant workflows involving extremely large datasets.
 Estuarial applies constraints and transformations as near to the data storage as possible.
 This allows users to work with datasets that would